Unblinking Eye

 Safety off, ready to fire.

 Mannlicher designed several pistols prior to the 1900.
-His Model 1894 was an unusual double-action blow-forward design, wherein the barrel moved forward as the bullet sped through the bore.
+His Model 1894 (Austrian patent number 44-2911 of 3 July 1894) was an unusual double-action blow-forward design, wherein the barrel moved forward as the bullet sped through the bore.
 The barrel would lock in the forward position until the the trigger was released, whereupon it would return and another cartridge would be chambered.

-Mannlicher patented a blowback design sometime around 1896, but it was never manufactured and no prototype is known to exist.
-Also in 1896 he introduced a locked breech pistol with the magazine in front of the trigger guard.
-The early version had a fixed magazine, but a later version (M1896/03 or M1903) had a removeable magazine and was available as a pistol, a pistol with holster/shoulder stock, and as a carbine.
+Mannlicher patented an unlocked breech design in 1896 (Austrian patent number 47-1129 of 28 October 1896), but it was never manufactured and no prototype is known to exist.
+Also in 1896 he introduced a locked breech pistol with the magazine in front of the trigger guard (Austrian patents number 48-1174 of 20 February 1898 and 49-776 of 14 January 1899).
+Later still he produced a gun known as the M1897/03 or M1903 which had a removable magazine and was available as a pistol, a pistol with holster/shoulder stock, and as a carbine.

-No other weapon was ever chambered for the 7.63mm Mannlicher, and manufacture of the cartridge ceased after World War II.
-(In Germany it was known as the 7.65mm Mannlicher to distinguish it from the 7.63mm Mauser.)
-The 7.63mm Mannlicher cartridge had a rimless straight case and an 86 grain bullet propelled by 3.2 grains of smokeless powder, producing a muzzle velocity of 1000 feet per second and 193 foot-pounds of energy.
+No other weapon was ever chambered for the 7.63mm Mannlicher cartridge.
+In Germany the cartridge was known as the 7.65mm Mannlicher to distinguish it from the 7.63mm Mauser, and it is also referred to as the 7.65x21.
+The 7.63mm Mannlicher has a rimless straight case and an 86 grain bullet propelled by 3.2 grains of smokeless powder, producing a muzzle velocity of 1000 feet per second and 193 foot-pounds of energy.
 By way of comparison, a modern Sellier & Bellot 7.65mm Browning cartridge (.32 ACP) with a 73 grain bullet produces a muzzle velocity of 1043 fps and 177 ft-lbs of energy.
+Manufacture of the 7.63mm Mannlicher mostly ceased after World War II, though the Argentine company Fabricaciones Militares San Lorenzo continued to make it until at least until 1958, and I cannot rule out the possibility that other manufacturers may have made occasional batches, and might still make them if there were sufficient demand.

 The M-1900 utilizes a delayed blowback mechanism.
 As the slide is blown to the rear by the force of the ignited cartridge, its rearward movement is delayed by a cam on the right side of the gun which fits into a notch on the underside of the slide and is tensioned by the upper arm of the mainspring.
 As the slide moves to the rear, the hammer is forced back and the mainspring is further compressed, putting additional tension on the cam.
 When the slide is pulled back to its rearmost position the cam also serves to lock the breech open for cleaning or loading.
 W.H.B.
 Smith doubted the effectiveness of the delay mechanism, but the pistol functioned quite reliably.